 - Separation processes

 - Engineer in society

 - Chemical engineering project (12 points)

 * This is for selected students taking a period of integrated industrial training in the first semester of their final year.
-It will replace the three units (, and one of the steam elective units) which form the normal first semester of the final year.
+It will replace the two core units (and ).

 Part E. Elective study (36 points)

 Single degree students complete a. and b. below: